MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/turn-on-definition-retirement.md

 - [Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/)

-You can specify additional definition sets for network traffic inspection using Group Policy.
+You can configure definition retirement using Group Policy.
+Definition retirement checks to see if a computer has the required security updates necessary to protect it against a particular vulnerability.
+If the system is not vulnerable to the exploit detected by a definition, then that definition is "retired".
+If all security intelligence for a given protocol are retired then that protocol is no longer parsed.
+Enabling this feature helps to improve performance.
+On a computer that is up-to-date with all the latest security updates, network protection will have no impact on network performance.

-## Use Group Policy to specify additional definition sets for network traffic inspection
+## Use Group Policy to configure definition retirement

 1. On your Group Policy management endpoint, open the [Group Policy Management Console](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731212(v=ws.11)).

-2. Go to **Windows Components** > **Microsoft Defender Antivirus** > **Network Inspection System**.
+2. Go to **Computer Configuration** > **Administrative Templates** > **Windows Components** > **Microsoft Defender Antivirus** > **Network Inspection System**.

-3. Select **Specify additional definition sets for network traffic inspection**.
-By default, this policy is set to **Not configured**.
+3. Select **Turn on definition retirement**.
+By default, this policy is enabled.
+If set **Not configured**, definition retirement is enabled.

 4. To edit the policy, select the **edit policy setting** link.

-5. Select **Enabled**, and then in the **Options** section, select **Show...**.
+5. Select **Enabled**, and then select **OK**.

-6. Add entries to the list, and then select **OK**.

-   Each entry must be listed as a name-value pair, where the name is a string representation of a definition set GUID.
-As an example, the definition set GUID to enable test security intelligence is defined as: `{b54b6ac9-a737-498e-9120-6616ad3bf590}`.
-The value is not used, so we recommend setting it to `0`.

-7. Select **OK**, and then deploy your updated Group Policy Object.
+6. Deploy your updated Group Policy Object.
 See [Group Policy Management Console](/windows/win32/srvnodes/group-policy).

 > [!TIP]
 > Are you using Group Policy Objects on premises?
 See how they translate in the cloud.
 [Analyze your on-premises group policy objects using Group Policy analytics in Microsoft Endpoint Manager - Preview](/mem/intune/configuration/group-policy-analytics).